RyanColl/COMP-3330-Week1/README.md

 ### Ternary + State

 Ternary and state work very well together for various reasons, but I want to go over what I am using in this app.
 I use ternary and state because when you use state to re-render a component, the entire component is reloaded, thus re-running whatever code is inside it.
 When we change the <code>lightThemed</code> to false and back to true using <code>isLightThemed(false)</code> and <code>isLightThemed(true)</code> , we reload the function, but with <code>lightThemed</code> changed to the variable we set.
-This means the when ``` const theme = lightThemed ? 'dark' : 'light' ``` is read, depending on what the state variable is at the time, true or false, a different word will be put into the variable ``` theme ```
+This means the when ``` const theme = lightThemed ? 'dark' : 'light' ``` is read, depending on what the state variable is at the time, true or false, a different word will be put into the variable ``` theme ```.

+My app has a button that you press that changes the theme from light to dark.
+Not only do the colours change, but so do the words!
+This is the power of ternary and state, mixed with css transitions.

+Please feel free to check out my website too, which is currently just a work in progress.
+[RyanColl](https://rcoll-fullstack-dev.web.app/)